Skip to content

 Your Compassionate Lawyer

 Meet Luisa, a Partner at Coutts Lawyers & Conveyancers, and an Accredited Family Law specialist.
 Luisa is the head of our esteemed Family Law team.
 Boasting over a decade of expertise, Luisa blends sensitivity with practicality, forging deep connections and trust with her clients.
-Her reputation as a foremost authority in Criminal and Family law is well-deserved.
+Her reputation as a foremost authority in Family and Criminal law is well-deserved.

 Connect with Luisa Today